shawnsibanda/Twitch-stream-data-analysis/README.md

 - What devices do viewers use most?
 - Which countries generate the most activity?
 - Countries where the most popular game is streamed the most?
-- Total amount of hours streamed in the United Kingdom, and how can we increase these hours?
+- What is the total amount of hours streamed in the United Kingdom, and how can we increase these hours?
 - How does chat engagement differ by game?
 - Is there a relationship between streams and chat activity?
 - How many of the streamers are subcribers?